cbtrigos/teacher-applications/README.md

 - api/authentication/awsAuth-sample.json
 - api/authentication/mysql-sample.json

-Then, go ahead and clone it and instal the NPM packages in each the api and the gui.
+Then, go ahead and clone it and install the NPM packages in each the api and the gui.

 ``` bash